jmcnamara/MSVCLibXlsxWriter/Readme.md

     git submodule init
     git submodule update

+This version of MSVCLibXlsxWriter contains libxlsxwriter version 0.3.4.

 To build the DLL of the library open the `LibXlsxWriterProj/LibXlsxWriter.sln` project in MS Visual Studio and build the solution using the "Build -> Build Solution" menu item.